-27 Environmentally sustainable design (ESD) in planning and development

-- Encourage and enforce sustainable, climate-resilient buildings by applying ESD planning policy guidelines and providing clear, accessible information to the community. - Advocate to developers to achieve climate-positive buildings, properties and precincts, which are fossil fuel free, highly efficient, powered by renewables and built with lower upfront emissions. - Update our Sustainable Design Strategy to highlight the minimum standards for new buildings and tenants in rented buildings. - Advocate to the Fishermans Bend Taskforce and Victorian Government for planning policy regulation to support their commitment to a certified Green Star community in Fishermans Bend.

-28 Neighbourhood batteries

-Work with partners to identify feasible locations for neighbourhood batteries and engage and empower local communities to benefit from energy storage.
+27 Environmentally sustainable design (ESD) in planning and development Encourage and enforce sustainable, climate-resilient buildings by applying ESD planning policy guidelines and providing clear, accessible information to the community Advocate to developers to achieve climate-positive buildings, properties and precincts, which are fossil fuel free, highly efficient, powered by renewables and built with lower upfront emissions Update our Sustainable Design Strategy to highlight the minimum standards for new buildings and tenants in rented buildings Advocate to the Fishermans Bend Taskforce and Victorian Government for planning policy regulation to support their commitment to a certified Green Star community in Fishermans Bend 28 Neighbourhood batteries Work with partners to identify feasible locations for neighbourhood batteries and engage and empower local communities to benefit from alternate energy storage 29 Library sustainability Initiative Build and maintain library sustainability programs, which provides community with books, interactive displays, lending of sustainability and gardening tools and devices and a seed library 30 Electric vehicle uptake ← Accelerate support for the uptake of electric vehicles in the community by investigation, trialling and facilitating the installation of public charging stations, private charging infrastructure and removing barriers to charging infrastructure in new developments and existing buildings.
+31 Sustainable transport initiatives Implement initiatives in Move, Connect, Live: Integrated Transport Strategy 2018-28 to support sustainable transport, including walking, cycling, public transport, car-share and new alternative forms of transportation.